intrahealth/gofr/docs/user_guide/introduction.md

 ### Active Reconciliation Pair

-This show the pair of data sources which have been activated.
+This shows the pair of data sources which have been activated.

 ### Active Partition Stats

-These are the various key points to note under the active partion for the logged in user
+These are the various key points to note under the active partition for the logged in user

 ### Language

-This feature allows users to select the language to be used in the system among the various options
+This feature allows users to select the language to be used in the system among the various options listed.

 ### Map Visualization

-Map visialization displays the facilities in the active partition on a map
+Map visualization displays the facilities in the active partition on a map

 ### Tabular Visualization

 Tabular Visualization displays the facilities in the active partition in a list/ tabular form

 ## Logging Out

 To log out of the GOFR system: